 Kelso Depot Visitor Center

-The Kelso Depot houses one of the Mojave National Preserve Visitors Centers.
+The Kelso Depot houses one of the Mojave National Preserve Visitor Centers.
 Originally built by Union Pacific to help LA-bound trains up the two-percent grade of the Cima Summit with helper engines.
-The Kelso Depot provided a service area for Union Pacific and the vital water needed for steam engines along the Salt Lake-Los Angeles train route.
+The Kelso Depot served as a service area for Union Pacific, like the vital water needed for steam engines along the Salt Lake-Los Angeles train route.

-In 1924, Union Pacific opened a train depot and it’s designed in the Mission Revival architecture style.
-Union Pacific closed the depot in 1985 as it wasn’t vital to operations.
-A preservation group and later the National Park Service bought and renovated the building.
+In 1924, Union Pacific opened a train depot designed in the Mission Revival architecture style.
+Union Pacific closed the depot in 1985 as it was not longer needed for operations.
+A preservation group and later the National Park Service bought and renovated the building to be used as the Visitor Center.

 Hiking in Mojave National Preserve

-If the weather is pleasant then take a hike in the Mojave Desert.
+If the weather is pleasant, you can take a hike in the Mojave Desert.
+Remember to carry water, no matter the season.

 Hole-in-the-Wall Nature Trail–A .5-mile easy loop at the Hole-in-the-Wall campground.

-Lake Tuendeu Nature Trail–A .25 mile walk for younger kids, located off of Zzyzx Road.
+Lake Tuendeu Nature Trail–A .25-mile walk for younger kids, located off Zzyzx Road.

 Lava Tube–A 1.0-mile trail to explore an underground lava tube.